-Focusing on the process instead of chewing someone out helps prevent mistakes in future, and can leave your team confident that you have their back when things go awry.
+Focusing on the process instead of chewing someone out helps prevent mistakes in the future, and can leave your team confidence that you have their back when things go awry.
 After all, everyone makes mistakes – even Project Managers.

 3. Name Your Emotions Before Meeting

 We’re humans; imperfect, and often irrational.
 Taking a step back to figure out how we’re really feeling is one of the best things one can do early on when handling conflict.
 It’s one of the simplest conflict resolution techniques in that you can accomplish this step on your own, though it may not hurt to talk to a friend removed from the situation.

 Naming your emotions helps you get to that root cause.
 You may feel angry, upset, maybe even betrayed – but what’s at the heart of those feelings?
 You may feel angry because key aspects of a decision were not communicated to you or your team, or not communicated at the right time – so you may feel disappointed that you were left out of the loop.
 This gives you a tangible example, as well as a relatable emotion, to aid in your communication and get to the root cause of conflict.